MultiSafepay/docs/content/payment-methods/manual-capture.md

 ## Cancellation

 You can cancel a reservation created via manual capture.
-In case a partial capture has been made, the cancellation will apply to the remaining amount.
+For partial captures, the cancellation will apply to the remaining amount.

 <details id="cancel-authorization">
 <summary>How to cancel an authorized transaction</summary><br>